 You really don’t need any extra butter added to these.
 They are so good served warm right off the griddle.
 Serve with a natural maple syrup and watch as sheer joy appears on the faces of friends and family when they try a bite.

 What about you?
 What’s your favorite type of pancake?
 Any cooking tips?
 Be sure to let us know in the comments below!
-And for something a little different, try our recipes for sweet corn pancakes or pumpkin spice pancakes or take a look at all of our best pancake recipes now.
+And for something a little different, try our recipes for:

 Don’t forget to Pin It!